You are here

 West Nile virus is carried by certain types of mosquitoes in Michigan.
 It is a potentially serious disease that can affect anyone, but people over age 60 are more likely to get the more severe form of WNV illness.
 The risk of bites from infected mosquitoes is highest for people who work or play outdoors.
 Wearing insect repellent when outdoors (especially at dawn and dusk) is important to prevent WNV.

-Summary: Arbovirus activity, including West Nile virus in Michigan
+2020 Weekly Arbovirus Surveillance Summary, including West Nile virus in Michigan (Updated April 13, 2021):

 Anyone living in an area where West Nile virus is present in mosquitoes can get infected.
 In Michigan, outbreaks of WNV have been occurring every summer since 2002.
 Urban areas in Southeastern Lower Michigan (Macomb, Oakland, and Wayne counties) and Western Lower Michigan (Kent county) have historically seen the most West Nile virus activity.
 The risk of infection is highest for people who work outside or participate in outdoor activities because of greater exposure to mosquitoes.